truenas/documentation/content/_includes/TNHardwareGuide.md

 Note: NVMe devices can run quite hot and may need dedicated heat sinks.

 {{< hint info >}}
-Note: We currently do not support manual S.M.A.R.T. tests on NVMe devices.
+Manual S.M.A.R.T. tests on NVMe devices is currently not supported.
 {{< /hint >}}
 {{< /tab >}}
 {{< tab "USB Hard Disks" >}}